Exclusive: Modi's party wants expansionary economic policy ahead of India election

 India lost 11 million jobs last year, with around 83 percent in rural areas, according to independent think-tank the Center for Monitoring Indian Economy, as operational costs surged for small businesses.
 Those costs were boosted by the launch of a national sales tax in 2017 and the economic impact of an earlier ban on high value currency notes.

-“There’s a demand, there’s a debate - all my colleagues are saying what’s the need of keeping the fiscal deficit in check when there is a distress in a particular sector,” Gopal Krishna Agarwal, a spokesman for the Hindu nationalist BJP, said referring to the farm sector.
+“There’s a demand, there’s a debate - all my colleagues are saying what’s the need of keeping the fiscal deficit in check when there is a distress in a particular sector,” said Gopal Krishna Agarwal, the economic affairs spokesman for the Hindu nationalist BJP, referring to the farm sector.

 “Even think-tanks associated with us are talking in this sense.
 Very few people domestically are talking about fiscal prudence.
 Only foreign think-tanks are talking fiscal prudence, fiscal prudence.
-I strongly believe an expansionary policy can benefit the party.”
+I strongly believe an expansionary policy can benefit the party,” he said in an interview on Tuesday night.

+India’s 10-year benchmark bond yield rose 4 basis points to 7.53 percent after the news, its highest since Jan.
+8 on worries about the fiscal deficit.
+The rupee also weakened to 71.23 to the dollar from its previous close of 71.03.

 Agarwal, a chartered accountant who is a director at state-run Bank of Baroda and a member of a government committee on small and medium-sized businesses, said Modi was aware of his party colleagues’ thinking but that no final decision had been taken.

 D.S.
-Malik, a spokesman for the Ministry of Finance, did not immediately respond to calls and emails seeking comment.
+Malik, a spokesman for the Ministry of Finance, did not respond to calls and emails seeking comment.
 Finance Minister Arun Jaitley, who is in the United States for a medical check-up, said in a Facebook post on Tuesday that India’s “fiscal discipline during the past five years has been amongst the best as compared to any preceding period”.

 Agarwal said the government understands that farmers are in distress and that directly transferring money to their bank accounts was an option to help them out.
 He said the government was, however, trying to figure out how to distribute funds to landless tillers to make sure any such transfer program was effective and didn’t just benefit those with land.